karandave211/karandave211.github.io/about.markdown

 ### Let’s Connect
 I’m always open to talking about marketing, tech, or the best place to grab a coffee in Ahmedabad.

-Check out my [LinkedIn](www.linkedin.com/in/karan-dave-984a883a8) or drop a message if you want to collaborate!
+Check out my [LinkedIn] www.linkedin.com/in/karan-dave-984a883a8 or drop a message if you want to collaborate!